yasse-ofc/yasse-crawlers/README.md

 - 🚧 Creating DB to store links for each manga
 - 🚧 Searching for most relevant manga sites to include
 - 🚧 Deciding whether the app will always update the DB or just weekly
+- 🚧 Deciding whether the app will support manga both in english and portuguese

 - ❌ Read manga through site.
   - It will only redirect the user to another manga site.